 Turkey’s Mediterranean region

 The air temperature in Turkey in September stays at the usual +30°C, which is what most of us want for our beach vacation.
-You can tan without the fear of getting burnt to a crisp (we still encourage you to wear SPF), play in the water for hours on end, and walk along the waterfront promenades until your feet can’t go any further.
+You can tan without the fear of getting burnt to a crisp (I still encourage you to wear SPF), play in the water for hours on end, and walk along the waterfront promenades until your feet can’t go any further.

-For people who don’t handle heat well, we’d advise to book your holiday on the second part of September.
+For people who don’t handle heat well, I’d advise to book your holiday on the second part of September.
 Nights see a slight drop in temperatures (+26°C…+28°C), while the ever-present +30°C during the day get much more tolerable.

 However, a beach town called Kemer is the exception to this formula.
 The surrounding mountains make temperatures drop at a faster rate, so you’ll get the cool (by comparison) temps of +25°C…+27°C at daytime.